 - Students must be at least 13 years of age on the first day of class.

-- Students must have strong math skill, strong typing skills (they must be able to spell) and a strong desire to learn a programming language.
+- Students must have strong math skills, strong typing skills (they must be able to spell) and a strong desire to learn a programming language.